Thursday, 15 December 2022

 Authors' Note: (khah-ray-DEEM)

-Various groups of strictly Orthodox or haredi Jews represent an expanding demographic in Israel, assembling in particular neighborhoods (such as the suburbs of Jerusalem) where they carry out their lifestyle, rejecting and disdaining the secular environment, preferring a world characterized by observance of laws derived from the Torah (Old Testament).
-Their traditional dress reflects the groups' roots in 19th century Ashkenazi religious communities in northern Europe.
+Various groups of strictly Orthodox or haredi Jews represent an expanding demographic in Israel, assembling in particular neighborhoods (such as the suburbs of Jerusalem) where they carry out their lifestyle, rejecting and disdaining the secular environment, preferring a world characterized by observance of laws derived from the Torah (Bible).
+Their traditional dress reflects the groups' roots in 19th century Ashkenazi religious communities in eastern Europe.
 The name (the plural noun form) originates from a biblical reference to those who tremble at the word of God.

 With large families (averaging 7 children per female), these groups made up 4% of Israeli citizens in 1980, and 13% in 2021.